Best Day Trips from Lyon You’ve Probably Never Heard Of

 What are the best day trips from Lyon if I don’t have a car?

 No car?
 No problem!
-Many places like Vienne, Tain L’Hermitage, and even parts of the Beaujolais region are reachable by train.
+Many places, such as Vienne, Tain-l’Hermitage, and even parts of the Beaujolais region, are reachable by train.
 Some tours also offer convenient pick-ups from Lyon, making it super easy to explore without driving yourself.

 Are there any medieval towns near Lyon that are worth visiting?